-This is a list of peer-reviewed scientific journals that have been directly sourced on-line (and freely available to the public) from Australia’s leading Dingo experts and scientists.
+This is a list of peer-reviewed scientific journals from Australia’s leading Dingo experts and scientists.

 Lethal control through the application of 1080 baits is widely used in Australia to manage the negative impacts of wild dogs (dingoes, wild domestic dogs and their hybrids) on cattle production, but its effectiveness in this regard is not well understood.
 The key results from this study was that no difference was detected in observed levels of calf damage or calf loss between poisoned and non-poisoned areas.
 The results add to the growing body of consistent evidence that contemporary dingo control practices yield little benefit to rangeland beef producers most of the time.
 Routine dingo baiting (as currently undertaken) may be largely unnecessary for beef cattle producers in arid and semiarid areas.
 Alternative strategies and practices to reduce dingo mauling and predation impacts should be investigated using replicated and controlled field studies.